KaluDavid/usePopcorn-Movie-App/README.md

-# Updating the README content to remove links from the Table of Contents

-readme_content_no_links = """
 # Movie App - useEffect Project

 This project is part of a Udemy course on React's `useEffect` hook.
 It covers data fetching, error handling, component lifecycle, and advanced effect management, using a movie application as the primary project.